Equation¤

 array(0.355)

 When evaluating an equation, the value(s) of the input variables are checked to ensure that the value(s) are within the ranges that the equation is valid for.
-The XML data above shows that the temperature, t
+The XML data above shows that the temperature, t, value must be in the range 15 to 25.
+If you evaluate the corrected value at t=30 a ValueError is raised.

 >>> equation.value.ranges